charent/charent/README.md

 Thanks for visiting my Github Page.
 Here are some facts about me:
 - 🔭 I’m currently working on: machine learning / deep learning,  data analysis / risk control / data mining, and algorithm.
 - 🌱 I'm also working on those directions of NLP: text classification, information extraction and text generation.
 - 🔬 I'm now interesting in how to get high-quality text for training language models (for examples, text-to-text model such as T5, causal language model such as GPT2 / Phi), and how to speedy up LLM (Large Language Model) training, fine-tune and inference.
+In addition, the application of LLM in vertical fields is also a very interesting direction, such as RAG (Retrieval Augmented Generation).
 - 📫 ······